quantrocket/wp-business-intelligence-lite/readme.txt

 === WP Business Intelligence Lite ===
 Contributors: calberti
 Donate link: http://www.wpbusinessintelligence.com/contact-us/
-Tags: charts, tables, d3, analytics, business intelligence, bi, reporting Requires at least: 3.4
+Tags: charts, tables, d3, line chart, pie chart, bar chart, nvd3, data analytics, business intelligence, bi, reporting Requires at least: 3.4
 Tested up to: 3.5.1
 Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed dynamic web charts and tables in your site!
-Connect to your live WordPress instance DB to retrieve data in real-time!
+Dynamic web charts and tables for your site!
+Connect to your live WordPress instance DB to retrieve data in real-time and update charts and tables!

 == Description ==
 Adding charts and tables to your web site has never been that easy.
-WP Business Intelligence Lite is a WordPress plugin that transforms your WordPress platform in a reporting tool with charts and tables.
+WP Business Intelligence Lite transforms your WordPress platform in a reporting tool with responsive charts and tables.
 Charts are powered by [D3](http://d3js.org), a powerful JavaScript library for manipulating documents based on data.
-Tables are powered by [Datatables](http://datatables.net) and provide sorting, filtering and dynamic paging by default.
-With a little coding you can implement the [Datatables API](http://datatables.net/api) and add the advanced features you need.
+Tables are powered by [DataTables](http://datatables.net) and provide sorting, filtering and dynamic paging by default.
+With a little coding you can implement the [DataTables API](http://datatables.net/api) and add the advanced features you need.
 The admin interface lets you create SQL queries to retrieve data from the DB.
 Once you have created at least one query that correctly retrieves data from your DB, you can define the type of chart (bar, (multi)line, pie) or table to be used to display them.
 A simple shortcode embeds the chart or table in any post or page.
 Each page refresh retrieves the data from the DB so that the information in the chart or table is always up-to-date.

 WARNING: this plugin is the WP Business Intelligence core.
 In order to get full advantages from WP Business Intelligence, you can get WP Business Intelligence Pro or Enterprise together with the TinyMCE editor's extensions from the [WP Business Intelligence web site](http://www.wpbusinessintelligence.com)